HrMav/Health-Analytics/SCENARIOS.md

 # SCENARIOS
-Health Analytics with R: A Study Based on "Introduction to Probability and Statistics"
+Describing Data with Graphs and Numerical Measures

 **Scenario 1:**